Tsvetan Vasilev: Corpbank's assets after the forced shutdown

 After Corpbank's shutdown, insolvency proceedings were officially initiated.
 Corpbank's clients, however, repeatedly warned that Bulgaria's authorities were violating the creditors' interests.
 Media reported that assets were deviated by companies and persons allegedly affiliated with Delyan Peevski and the witnesses against Vasilev.

 Vasilev also argues that Bulgarian authorities close their eyes to irregularities in the insolvency proceedings.
 He was concerned about the fate of Corpbank's strategic assets, such as Vivacom.
 In particular, VTB Capital controlled 33% of Vivacom through their daughter company Crusher even though they were not the true owner as the price of the shares had already been paid by Corpbank's SPV Technological Center-Institute for Microelectronics (TC-IME).
 In murky circumstances, the shares of Vivacom were sold by VTB Capital at a devalued rate at a tender in London to Bulgarian Spas Rousev in September 2016.
 There is pending litigation before the London High Court for allegedly illegal seizure of the equity stake in Vivacom.
 Vasilev has raised concern that Vivacom's new owners would probably fail to pay the company's debt to Corpbank and would hurt the interests of the creditors in the insolvency proceedings.
 It has been suggested that Spas Rousev is a strawman of Delyan Peevski.

 In the past, Vasilev had tried to strike a deal with a Belgian investor who was supposed to find financing for Vivacom's debt towards Corpbank, but it fell through.

-Citizenship
+Activities

 Tsvetan Vasilev is Doctor Honoris Causa of the "St. Ivan Rilski" University of Mining and Geology.
 He is also recipient of the Honorary Badge of the University of National and World Economy and a member of the university's board of trustees.
 He has authored a number of publications analyzing the financial challenges before Bulgaria and the European Union.

 Vasilev is a frequent guest of various international economic forums, such as the Wroclaw Global Forum and the Black Sea Energy and Economic Summit.

 Vasilev has sponsored many initiatives in various fields, including scientific research, development of sports, support of orphanages, renovation of churches and monasteries, etc.

 He is the main benefactor of PFC Botev Plovdiv, the oldest football club in Bulgaria.
 Vasilev's efforts are concentrated on the development of the football club and its junior football academy.